-The term rhizosphere refers to as a microzone of the soil biota distant few millimetres away from the root system where plant and microbes coordinate with each other, shows symbiotic relationship by fulfilling each other’s nutrient requirement.
+The term rhizosphere can define as the microzone of soil biota, which has a distance few millimetres away from the root system.
+It is the region where the plants and microbes coordinate with each other and can show the symbiotic relationship by fulfilling each other’s nutrient requirement.
 The size and structure of the rhizosphere zone vary depending upon different plant species and microflora present in it.

 Structure of rhizosphere consists of three zones based on their proximity to the root system.

-Rhizoplane: This term was coined by F.E.
-Clark.
+- Rhizoplane: F.E.
+Clark coined this term.
 It is the root system itself.

-Outer zone: Also refers as ‘’Exorhizoshere’’.
+- Outer zone: It is also known as Exorhizoshere.
 This layer is adjacent to the portion of the epidermis.

 Microbial Activity in Rhizosphere Zone

-The whole process inside the rhizosphere zone is given below:
+The whole process inside the rhizosphere zone is explained below in the diagram:

 Classification of Root Exudates

-On the basis of chemical nature, root exudates are of three types:-
+Based on chemical nature, root exudates are of three types:

-Organic compounds: These are the compounds that consist of carbon molecule as a backbone that can be covalently linked to other molecules like hydrogen, nitrogen etc.
+- Organic compounds: These are the compounds that consist of carbon molecule as a backbone, which can be covalently linked to the other molecules like hydrogen, nitrogen etc.

-Inorganic compounds: These are the compounds that can consist of carbon or hydrogen, but not together.
+- Inorganic compounds: These are the compounds, which consist of carbon or hydrogen, but not together.

-Miscellaneous compounds: Other than organic and inorganic compounds, there are some other substances which are also released by the plant that can impose a negative effect refers to miscellaneous compounds.
+- Miscellaneous compounds: Other than organic and inorganic compounds, some other substances are also released by the plant, which can impose a negative effect and called as miscellaneous compounds.

 Role of Root Exudates